cons0le7/nosint/README.md

 - Remove the symbolic link from whichever path it is in (`/usr/bin/nosint`, `/data/data/com.termux/files/usr/bin/nosint` or `/usr/local/bin/nosint`) depending on your OS.
 - Delete `api.key` in `~/.nosint`
 - Give the option to either retain your saved data in `~/.nosint/saved` or not.
 If you choose to delete saved data the entire `~/.nosint` directory will be deleted.

+## ⚠️ Disclaimer ⚠️

+This tool intended to be used legally and ethically.
+I do not promote or condone any illegal or criminal activity.
+I am not responsible for any use or misuse of this tool.